 Other chemical peels may be less effective.
 For instance,

 A person may need to try different types of peel to determine which one works for them.

-Injections of corticosteroids may help with the treatment of raised acne scar tissue if a person has either hypertrophic or keloid scars.
+Injections of corticosteroids may help soften and flatten raised acne scar tissue if a person has hypertrophic or keloid scars.